For 12 years, Roy A. Teel Jr. was involved in human research trials at the University of California, Los Angeles, but he didn’t don a lab coat.

 When Trials Go Wrong

-In 1993, 15 people participated in a trial for the experimental hepatitis B treatment fialuridine.
+, 15 people participated in a trial for the experimental hepatitis B treatment fialuridine.
 Five of them died and two others needed life-saving liver transplants.

-In 2006, six volunteers were given an antibody — TGN1412 — 500 times lower than what had been deemed safe in animal studies.
+, six volunteers were given an antibody — TGN1412 — 500 times lower than what had been deemed safe in animal studies.
 After their first dose, all were hospitalized with multiple organ failure.

 These alarming stories are indeed rare and regulatory agencies like the FDA are working to revamp the drug trial process in the wake of these adverse events, including the need for better mechanisms to safely test first-in-human studies.